stanford-crfm/levanter/docs/haliax/indexing.md

 ## Basic Indexing

 Basic indexing works basically like you would expect: you can use integers or slices to index into an array.
+Haliax supports two syntaxes for indexing: one accepts a dict of axis names and indices, and the other accepts an alternating sequence of axis names and indices.
+The latter is useful for indexing with a small number of indices.

 ```python
 import haliax as hax